kekyo/Epoxy/README.md

 ## Sample code

 You can refer multi-platform application sample code variation in.
-This sample displays a list of the latest posts and images from the Reddit forum r/aww, downloading them asynchronously and displays them in a list format.
+This sample displays a list of the latest posts and images from The Cat API, downloading them asynchronously and displays them in a list format.

 ### How to get and build the sample code